jagreenwood/open-weather-kit/README.md

 ## Setup

-The REST API requires a signed JWT to be attached to each request.
+The REST API requires a signed JWT to be sent with each request.
 To set this up you need:

 - A paid developer account
-- An App Identifier
+- A Service Identifier
 - A key

 ### Apple Developer Portal Setup